grafana/loki/docs/overview/README.md

 microservices in one process.
 The single process mode is great for testing Loki or for running it at a small scale.
-For horizontal scalability, the microservices of Loki can be broken out into separate processes, allowing them to scale indepedently of each other.
+For horizontal scalability, the microservices of Loki can be broken out into separate processes, allowing them to scale independently of each other.

 ## Components